-On October 31, 2011, the Company renewed certain insurance policies and entered into a finance agreement totaling \$0.5 million.
-The finance agreement has a fixed interest rate of 2.87% with principal being repaid over an 11-month term.
+On December 1, 2011, the Company renewed certain insurance policies and entered into a finance agreement totaling approximately \$3.5 million.
+The finance agreement has a fixed interest rate of 2.264% with principal being repaid over a 15-month term.

-On October 19, 2011, the Company obtained \$22.1 million of mortgage debt on three senior living communities with Fannie Mae.
-The new mortgage loans each have a ten-year term with interest rates fixed at 4.92% with principal amortized over a 30-year term and are cross-collateralized and cross-defaulted.
-The Company incurred \$0.3 million in deferred financing costs related to these loans, which is being amortized over ten years.
+On October 19, 2011, the Company obtained approximately \$22.1 million of mortgage debt on three senior living communities from Fannie Mae.
+The new mortgage loans are cross-collateralized and cross-defaulted and each have a ten-year term with interest rates fixed at 4.92% and the principal amortized over a 30-year term.
+The Company incurred approximately \$0.3 million in deferred financing costs related to these loans, which is being amortized over ten years.